Bardolph-Automation-Inc/bardolph/docs/language.rst

 loop executes, it starts again at 0, which is equivalent to 360°.
 This effectively picks up where the previous loop left off.

-You can also specify the starting point
+You can also specify the starting point:

 .. code-block:: lightbulb